jt0398/Mongo-Scraper/README.md

     $ git clone git@github.com:jt0398/Mongo-Scraper.git
     ````

-You will also need to download [MongoDB](https://www.mongodb.com/download-center/community) and [Robo 3T](https://robomongo.org/download).
+You will also need to download and install [MongoDB](https://www.mongodb.com/download-center/community) and [Robo 3T](https://robomongo.org/download).

 Open a new terminal and browser to the folder where the project is cloned.
 Run the command.